 The way people search on the internet is changing.
-Nearly 60% of website searches are now done on mobile.
+More than 60% of website searches are now done on mobile.
 You need to make sure that your website is optimised for it.

 It’s sometimes easy to forget that we’re consumers too.
 If you’re browsing on your mobile, click on an ad, visit the website and it is not optimised for mobile, you won’t spend time zooming in on text and scrolling around trying to find what you’re looking for.

 You’ll come off that page and visit another website that provides a better user experience.
 The same is true of your potential customers.
 If your website is not mobile friendly then that needs to change fast.

 A good landing page can increase conversion and return on investment (ROI) from using Google AdWords.
 Make sure that your campaigns are not being let down by a poor landing page.
 Tailor your landing pages to the ad you’re showing to ensure a good quality score and a great user experience if someone clicks on your ad.